matbishop/Public/traffic/README.md

 Reintroducing a lesser dropout rate of 20% leads to similar accuracy levels but notably reduced loss levels.
 Adding another hidden layer with identical parameters does not improve the model as currently configured.

-Lastly a sigmoid activation function is tried instead of ReLU, which leads to remarkable improvements in accuracy and loss which are calculated as 98% and 0.04 respectively
+Lastly a sigmoid activation function is tried instead of ReLU, which leads to remarkable improvements in accuracy and loss, which are calculated as 98% and 0.04 respectively

 ---

 #### Miscellaneous

 Please note `requirements.txt` specifies a TensorFlow installation for Macs with Apple silicon.
-Simply replace the two related lines with `tensorflow`
+Simply replace the two related lines with `tensorflow` for other devices.